vesln/hydro/README.md

 $ mini spec/*.js
 ```

-Mini can load a bootstrap file before requiring the tests files.
+Mini can load a bootstrap file before requiring the tests.
 The default
 location is `test/mini.js`, but you can change it to whatever you wish:

 ```bash
 $ mini test/*.spec.js --setup test/bootstrap.js
 ```

-## Test coverage
+### Test coverage

 Test coverage with [Istanbul](https://github.com/gotwarlost/istanbul):